OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 python emirge_makedb.py
 ```

-This will download the SILVA_132_SSUREF_Nr99 files to your computer.
+This will download the SILVA_132_SSUREF_Nr99 files to your computer, which contain >600,000 reference 16S rRNA gene sequences.
 It will then proceed to clustering.
 Be patient.
 This may take a few minutes.